snailtort/IncDC/README.md

 A simple example is given as follows (all files are assumed to be in the current directory):

-` java -jar IncDC.jar atom_original.csv atom_incremental.csv DC_atom_example.txt index_example_atom.txt 105000 35000 0 `
+` java -jar IncDC.jar atom_original.csv atom_incremental.csv DC_atom_example.txt 105000 35000 `

-It is to conduct incremental DC discovery on atom_original.csv + atom_incremental.csv, leveraging known DCs in DC_atom_example.txt and predicate space in index_example_atom.txt.
+It is to conduct incremental DC discovery on atom_original.csv + atom_incremental.csv, leveraging known DCs in DC_atom_example.txt.
 Numbers such as 105000, 35000 are used to set the number of tuples in atom_original.csv and atom_incremental.csv,  respectively.
-Number 0 is used to set the threshold for column select.

 For more detailed parameters of different algorithms, please refer to the readme file in separate directories.